kratsg/jokes/README.md

 The secret to enjoying a good wine: open the bottle and let it breathe.
 If it doesn't look like it's breathing, give it mouth-to-mouth.

+Spring is here.
+I'm so excited, I wet my plants.

+Does anyone want a .rar file of the WinRar installer?